 There I was, 18, and I was ready to lose it: my virginity.
-Legally, I was an adult, employed as a hostess at a restaurant, and making enough money to pay my mobile phone bill.
+Legally, I was an adult, employed as a hostess at TGI Fridays, and making enough money to pay my cell phone bill.
 I felt prepared and ready; my parents couldn't tell me anything.
 I was no longer "un pile de mierda," Caribbean Spanish speak for a young person who thinks they’re grown but doesn’t know how to wipe correctly.
 At this point, I knew to use baby wipes; plus, I was in love.
 But for my Dominican parents, this wasn’t enough.
 Losing my V would make me a disgrace, an abomination, a killer of all mankind.

 In a Latinx household, a girl’s virginity—albeit a social construct—is her most important contribution, and she has to protect it with her life.
 This isn’t some white TV series where a teen girl climbs into her boy best friend’s bedroom at night.
 Putting yourself in such a tempting position is shameful.
 You don’t kiss someone, and you certainly don’t have sex, until you’re married—because that is what a respectable woman does.
 A woman of value, I was taught, builds likable qualities that attract a future husband (because she’s obviously hetero), saves herself for this man, learns to be bright but not smart enough to offend him, and is educated in subservience because this is how she’ll please and keep her spouse.
-If she fails at one, abuela says she’s no longer a woman "de dios".
+If she fails at one, abuela says she’s no longer a woman "de dios."
 But if she succeeds, then, and only then, will she live happily ever after. *insert flushed emoji*

 Listening to this my entire life, you don’t have to wonder why I became so captivated by fairytales and love stories as a little girl.
 I was obsessed with “The Little Mermaid,” and every time I had a crush on a boy in elementary school, I would fantasise about marrying him and becoming what he wanted me to be.
 I was a child with no sense of self, and both my cultural upbringing and the fables of princesses who sacrificed themselves for their prince were to blame.